phanibalaji/IstioSamples/TrafficRoutingBasedOnWeight/README.md

-This sample illustrates the traffic control mechanism in Istio
+# This sample illustrates the weighted traffic control mechanism in Istio

 1. Deploy the upstream node service using the below command.
 ```